-In North Korea, the country's leader, Kim II Sung, is the object of a personality cult that has reached almost religious proportions. he is now aged 67, and has been leader of the country of some 15 million people for the pat three decades -- during which time he has exerted rigid control to build a society that is virtually sealed off from outside influence.
+Background: In North Korea, the country's leader, Kim II Sung, is the object of a personality cult that has reached almost religious proportions. he is now aged 67, and has been leader of the country of some 15 million people for the pat three decades -- during which time he has exerted rigid control to build a society that is virtually sealed off from outside influence.

 SYNOPSIS: This 60 foot (18 metre) high statue of Kim II Sung overlooks the capital, Pyongrang.
 It was erected on his 60th birthday, and is flanked by memorials to the war against the Japanese --who for 35 years occupied the country until the end of World War Two, Books about the anti-Japanese struggle refer to Kim as the great revolutionary leader, the peerless patriot, national hero and ever-victorious, iron-willed brilliant commander.
 It is all part of a cult which has fashioned President Kim into a figurehead and established something like a theocracy in the country.